georgeyjm/fontbench/README.md

-# Font Bench
+# FontBench

-Scripts to diagnose Chinese typefaces.
+Collection of tools and experiments to diagnose and quantitaively analyze Chinese typefaces.